Making Waves, Brixton Wings' Free Swimming Programme

 How It's Going So Far

-Week 1 kicked off with 7 beginner participants, all starting their journey from the ground up.
-Some of our young people got back in the pool for the first time in over a year which took courage, and we are so proud of every single one of them.
-The session focused on building core skills and helping everyone feel comfortable and safe in the water.
-The energy in that pool was something special.
+Week 1 kicked off with 7 beginner participants, all starting from scratch.
+Some of our young people got back in the pool for the first time in over a year, which took real courage, and we are proud of every single one of them.
+The session focused on building core skills and helping everyone feel safe and comfortable in the water.

-[ Week 2 and we're still going strong with our 7 swimmers and we're building towards our target of 10 participants.
-If you know a young person who might benefit, it's not too late to get involved. ]
+Week 2 and our 7 swimmers are still going strong.
+We're building towards our target of 10 participants for this block if you know a young person who might benefit, it's not too late to join us.

 How We Allocate Places

-We offer this programme to thank young people who support themselves and their community.
-Priority is given to current Brixton Wings attendees especially regular Strength and Conditioning participants.
-We value consistent attendance and commitment and reward it through this programme.
+This programme is our way of recognising and rewarding young people who invest in themselves and their community.
+Priority is given to current Brixton Wings attendees especially those who regularly participate in our Strength and Conditioning sessions.
+Consistent attendance and commitment matter, and this is one of the ways we acknowledge that.

-If you or someone you know wants to get involved with Brixton Wings, our Strength and Conditioning programme is a great start offering physical benefits and opening doors to opportunities.
+If you or someone you know wants to get involved with Brixton Wings, our Strength and Conditioning programme is a great place to start offering physical benefits and opening doors to wider opportunities.
 The more you put in, the more you get out.